rossumai/university/docs/learn/emails/email-body-converter.md

   // the queue IDs).
   "configurations": [
     {
-      // Optional.
+      // Required!
 List of queue IDs this configuration applies to.
 A single configuration can be
       // used for multiple queues, specified in this list.
       "queue_ids": [172636],